Nurse (Lichtenstein)

 Nurse is a painting by American pop art painter Roy Lichtenstein made in 1964.

-Nurse was at one time the 34th most expensive painting ever sold, purchased in November 9, 2015, by an anonymous buyer for $95,365,000, the then-record price for a piece by an American pop art painter.
+Nurse was at one time the 34th most expensive painting ever sold, purchased on November 9, 2015, by an anonymous buyer for $95,365,000, the then-record price for a piece by an American pop art painter.
 It had previously sold at auction in 1995 for $1.7 million.
 Christie's, the auction house involved for the sale, called Nurse "a quintessential Lichtenstein heroine" and stated that the subject was taken from a 1960s comic romance novel.

-Technical specifications

-Technique: Oil and magna on canvas.

-Dimensions: 48 x 48 in.
-(121.9 x 121.9 cm.).

-Signed and dated ‘rf Lichtenstein '64’ (on the reverse).